AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 to be getting and if I decide that I don't like something or want to try something else in a few months I can still go change it.

+### Subscription plants vs Store plants

+I missed the availability of new plants for my May shipment.
+I was looking forward to trying some of these for June.
+It turns out, the new plants aren't listed in the list of plants I can select for my subscription.
+This is incredibly disappointing.

 ## Wishlist

 I have two items that I really think would make Rise Gardens fantastic and both are software!